dadaismee/vs_blog/src/blog/phd-draft/index.md

 We are now ready to set up our model of emergence of epistemic correlation from ontic one with niche construction which evolves conditionalization with decoupled representation, effectively solving Guala's problem of "scope of actionable signals" as differentiator between animal and human conventions.

-## Evolving cue structure and cognitive types: a formal simulation of epistemic evolution in strategic interaction
+## A formal model of coevolution of cue structure and cognitive types
 Our model focuses on environmental asymmetry aligning closely with *informational niche construction* through acting upon information extracted from observed coordination patterns.
 It shows how conditional epistemic agents with decoupled representation conditioning their strategy selection on normative expectations might have evolved from simple reactive cue-based RL agents.

 At the core is a *Hawk-Dove-Bourgeois conflict over asymmetric roles* (Owner vs. Intruder), with *partial information* about roles mediated by environmental "translucency" modeled as cue entropy.
 Agents adapt not just actions, but *cue representation types*: from raw signals to compressed summaries of interaction history.
 This tracks the Skyrmsian insight that signaling systems evolve not from predefined symbols, but from the iterative feedback between learning, context, and selection.
 We base the model on theories of Skyrms, Sterelny and Guala.